|Author: ||Henri Baillon, 1892

 Stangeriaceae family was given this name by Henri Baillon in 1892.
 It is found in the

-costal areas of Eastern South Africa and Southern Mozambique,
+costal areas of eastern South Africa,

 growing in a well drained soil with some water and little to some